AdobeDocs/experience-manager-assets-essentials.en/help/integrate-assets-essentials-creative-cloud.md

 ![Preference to switch dark and light theme](assets/cce-next-banner-1.jpeg)

+## The story so far

+After [configuring Experience Manager Assets Essentials](adminster-aem-assets-essentials.md) in the first article of this tutorial, you can build on to integrate the Creative Cloud applications with Assets Essentials.

+## Objective

+* **Audience**: Creative Cloud administrators

+* **Objective**: Integrate Assets Essentials with Creative Cloud applications so that you can use Adobe Asset link in-app panel to connect to [!DNL Assets Essentials] repository from within the supported [!DNL Adobe Creative Cloud] desktop apps.

+## Overview

 [Adobe Asset Link in-app panel](https://www.adobe.com/creativecloud/business/enterprise/adobe-asset-link.html) lets creative professionals connect to [!DNL Assets Essentials] repository from within the supported [!DNL Adobe Creative Cloud] desktop apps.
 The panel is available for [!DNL Adobe Photoshop], [!DNL Adobe Illustrator], [!DNL Adobe InDesign], and [!DNL Adobe XD].
 It streamlines the access to assets that in turn increases content velocity.

 Creative Cloud application users can view the Adobe Asset Link in-app panel only when you integrate the Creative Cloud applications with the AEM Assets Essentials repository.